 - Failure to evacuate or comply with staff instructions during a fire alarm

-- Abusive language or physical violence towards staff or other students
+- Abusive language or physical violence towards staff or residents

 - Posting abusive or defamatory comments on social media or websites

 - Bullying, harassment or sexual misconduct